DeepRegNet/DeepReg/docs/source/docs/cli.md

   The predicted 3D tensors can be saved in Nifti format for further calculation.

-  By default it saves outputs in Nifti1 format.
+  By default it saves outputs in Nifti format.

   Example usage: